NC1107/Bomb-Party-Bot/README.md

      * the same word will not get chosen twice.
 ```
 + : searches for a phrase in the textbox
-- : clears the saved phrase (hit this key after each turn)
+- : clears the saved phrase (hit this key after each turn or failed word.)
 ```
 ## Support
 If you are unsure how to use this program feel free to send me a message.